h3lio5/pod-network-rs/README.md

 # pod-network-rs
-Implementation of the Pod network in Rust.
+Implementation of the paper [Pod: An Optimal-Latency, Censorship-Free, and Accountable Generalized Consensus Layer](https://arxiv.org/pdf/2501.14931) in Rust.

 ## How Pod Network Works
 Pod Network operates with two core components: